 Hereditary leiomyomatosis and renal cell carcinoma

-Hereditary leiomyomatosis and renal cell carcinoma (HLRCC) is a recently identified autosomal dominant tumour susceptibility syndrome.
+Hereditary leiomyomatosis and renal cell carcinoma (HLRCC), also known as Reed syndrome, is an autosomal dominant tumor susceptibility syndrome.

 - predisposition to benign cutaneous and uterine leiomyomas (fibroids, myomas)